George E. Johnson Sr.: Entrepreneurship

-In 1954, at the encouragement of co-worker, Johnson left the Fuller company and founded Johnson Products with his wife Joan, focusing on the African American male hair care market.
-Johnson borrowed $250 from a bank and another $250 from a friend to finance the venture.
+In 1954, at the encouragement of his brother, Johnson left the Fuller company and founded Johnson Products with his wife Joan, focusing on the African American male hair care market.
+Johnson borrowed $250 from a bank and another $250 from Orville Nelson to finance the venture.
 The company's first product was Ultra Wave, a hair relaxer for men.
 In 1957, Ultra Sheen, a revolutionary hair straightener that could easily be used in the home, was introduced for women.

 During the next quarter century, more product lines were introduced like Afro Sheen.
 Afro-Sheen, one of Johnson's best-known products, was released in the late 1960s, at a time when the "Afro" became a popular hairstyle for African Americans.
 Over the next few decades, Johnson Products continued to grow, focusing its efforts on not only its products line but on training cosmetologists on the proper usage as well.
 In 1964, Johnson founded Independence Bank, and during the 1970s he became the exclusive sponsor behind the nationally syndicated dance show Soul Train.
 In 1971, Johnson Products became the first African American-owned company to be listed on the American Stock Exchange.
 That same year, Johnson became the first African American to serve on the board of directors of Commonwealth Edison.

 Personal

 Johnson was married to Joan Betty Henderson, whom he met while they were students at Phillips High School.
-Johnson and Henderson in May 1950 and divorced in 1989.
+Johnson and Henderson wed in May 1950 and divorced in 1989.
 The couple remarried in 1995.
-Together they had four children; Eric, Joan, John and George E. Johnson Jr.
+Together they had four children; Eric, Joan, John and George E. Johnson Jr.He married Madeline Murphy Rabb on March 30, 2022.